 Unit: A residential rental unit that is Income-Restricted and Rent-Restricted exceed Affordable Rents.
+The Eligible Borrower may not accept any amount exceeding the RRDP allowable rent amount for the housing unit from any source.

 Rent-Restricted: Rent charged a Qualified Household during the Affordability Period may not of Community Development (OCD)